JackyTYang/distributedScheduling/README.md

 - **Single Replica**: Schedule to on-demand nodes directly to ensure stability.
 - **Multiple Replicas**: 70% should be scheduled to on-demand nodes and 30% to spot nodes to reduce costs while retaining stability.
 This ratio can be customized via annotations, but the on-demand ratio cannot be 0.

-### Anti-affinity Configuration
+### Pod Anti-affinity Configuration
-For multi-replica StatefulSets and Deployments, consider using pod anti-affinity to ensure that replicas do not all get scheduled on the same node type, reducing risk.
+- For multi-replica StatefulSets and Deployments, consider using pod anti-affinity to ensure that replicas do not all get scheduled on the same node type, reducing risk.

 ## Affinity Examples